MicrosoftDocs/patterns-practices/patterns-practices/guide/5-implementing-the-mvvm-pattern-using-the-prism-library-5.0-for-wpf.md

   }
 ```

+> > [!NOTE]
-> **Note:** Using a lambda expression in this way involves a small performance cost because the lambda expression has to be evaluated for each call.
+> Using a lambda expression in this way involves a small performance cost because the lambda expression has to be evaluated for each call.
 The benefit is that this approach provides compile-time type safety and refactoring support if you rename a property.
 Although the performance cost is small and would not normally impact your application, the costs can accrue if you have many change notifications.
 In this case, you should consider using the non-lambda method overload.

 Often, your model or view model will include properties whose values are calculated from other properties in the model or view model.
 When handling changes to properties, be sure to also raise notification events for any calculated properties.